astroautomata/LLM_PCA/README.md

 pip install -r requirements.txt
 ```

-**Note:** You also need to install SymTorch from the specific commit mentioned above, or use a compatible version.
+**Note:** You also need to install SymTorch from the specific commit mentioned above.

 ---